Current masking guidance

-In addition to these personal actions, Penn State has implemented thorough testing and contact tracing programs as part of its efforts to mitigate the spread of COVID-19 at its campuses and neighboring local communities.
+In addition to personal actions, Penn State has implemented thorough testing and contact tracing programs as part of its efforts to mitigate the spread of COVID-19 at its campuses and neighboring local communities.

 Masking, distancing and gatherings

 Mask types: Multi-layer cloth masks or procedure masks are the preferred type of face covering; all face coverings must cover the nose and chin.
-Though not required by the the U.S. Centers for Disease Control and Prevention (CDC) or Penn State, the CDC notes that two masks may be worn: a disposable mask beneath a reusable cloth mask.
+Though not required by the U.S. Centers for Disease Control and Prevention (CDC) or Penn State, the CDC notes that two masks may be worn: a disposable mask beneath a reusable cloth mask.
 Masks with valves are not acceptable, and there is evidence that single-layer face coverings, including many types of neck gaiters, are not as effective in stopping respiratory droplets as multi-layer face coverings.